uga-rosa/ccc.nvim/README.md

 - `:CccConvert`
     - Convert color formats directly without opening the UI.
-    - The conversion rules are specified in `ccc-option-convert`.
+    - The conversion rules are defined in `ccc-option-convert`.

+- `:CccHighlighterToggle`
 - `:CccHighlighterEnable`
+- `:CccHighlighterDisable`
-	- Highlight colors in the current buffer that ccc.nvim can pick up.
+	- Highlight colors in the buffer.
 	- The following options are available.
 		- `:h ccc-option-highlighter-auto-enable`
 		- `:h ccc-option-highlighter-filetypes`
 		- `:h ccc-option-highlighter-events`

-- `:CccHighlighterDisable`
-	- Disable highlight.

-- `:CccHighlighterToggle`
-	- Toggle highlight.
+		- `:h ccc-option-highlighter-lsp`

 # Action

-All functions are implemented as lua functions.
+All actions have been implemented as lua functions.
 To customize, use `ccc-option-mappings`.

 ```lua